lipeng2/carND-AdvanceLaneLine-P4/README.md

 The radius of curvature of curve at a particular point is defined as the radius of the approximating circle.
 This radius changes as we move along the lane.
 The formula for the radius of curvature at a given point is explained [here](https://www.intmath.com/applications-differentiation/8-radius-curvature.php), and the function `curvature` is implemented in [sliding_window.py] for calculating the radius of curvature.

 The vehicle position with respect to road center is calculated as followed.
-First, calculate the center position of the end points from each lane by doing `(left_fitx[-1]+right_fitx[-1])/2`, then calculate the center of the road image by doing `img_width/2`, lastly, subtract the two values to get the value of deviation from center.
+First, calculate the road center position by getting the mid point of the ends points from each lane such as`(left_fitx[-1]+right_fitx[-1])/2`, then calculate the center of the road image, which is the position of the vehicle, by doing `img_width/2`, lastly, subtract the two values to get the value of deviation from center.

 ### video